Schmidl-DS-Practice/javascript_journey/README.md

-My repo for learning java script.
+My repo for learning JavaScript.
 I am using "A Smarter Way to Learning JavaScript" by Mark Myers.